Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Introduction

-\begin{itemize} \item In their most general forms, out-of-the-box peer prediction mechanisms from the literature largely fail to demonstrate significant measurement integrity compared with simple baselines.
+\begin{itemize} \item Generic peer prediction mechanisms from the literature largely fail to demonstrate significant measurement integrity compared with simple baselines.

-\item Evaluating empirical notions of measurement integrity and robustness against strategic behavior helps to facilitate a more fine-grained comparisons between mechanisms than solely considering theoretical notions of robustness against strategic behavior, which are often not directly comparable.
-Using our empirical notions, for example, we find that implementation choices for some mechanisms (e.g. a choice of $\Phi$ for the $\Phi$-Div mechanism) affect their empirical performance in both dimensions.
-This stands in contrast to theoretical properties, which are typically defined to be agnostic about implementation choices.
+\item Evaluating empirical notions of measurement integrity and robustness against strategic reporting helps to facilitate a more fine-grained comparison between mechanisms than solely considering theoretical notions of robustness against strategic reporting, which are often not directly comparable.
+For example, we find that implementation choices for some mechanisms affect their empirical performance in our experiments.
+In contrast, theoretical properties are typically defined to be agnostic about implementation choices.

-\item Certain peer prediction mechanisms can be augmented with parametric statistical models to improve their empirical performance along both dimensions that we consider.
-Consequently, parametric mechanisms warrant more attention in the peer prediction literature. \end{itemize}
+\item Certain peer prediction mechanisms can be augmented with parametric statistical models to improve their empirical performance with respect to measurement integrity and robustness against strategic reporting.
+As a consequence, parametric mechanisms should receive more attention in the peer prediction literature. \end{itemize}